-Pros Of Eating Apples For Bodybuilding
+Pros Of Eating Apples

 Improves Muscle Recovery

-2. Promotes Weight Loss
+Promotes Weight Loss

 3. Boost Immune Function

 Cons of Eating Apples For Bodybuilding

-2. Decreased Performance Due to Bloating
+Decreased Performance Due to Bloating

 Can You Eat Apples Before Workouts?

 Yes, apples are a great pre-workout snack.
-They are high in simple carbs, meaning they will give you that energy boost you need before training.
+They are high in simple carbs, giving you the energy boost you need before training.

 However, an apple might not be enough if there is more time between your snack and your training session.

-Suppose you are thinking of having a snack 2-3 hours prior to training.
-In that case, you need to add other macronutrients for a slower energy release.
+Suppose you are thinking of having a snack 2-3 hours before training.
+In that case, you should add other macronutrients for a slower energy release.